bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ### Some Code Highlights

 Including the detailed help comments has grown this little script to nearly 375 lines, so I won't duplicate it here.
-Simply open the script in your favourite text editor to have a look yourself.
+Simply open the script in your favourite text editor to have a look yourself (I recommend Microsoft's free and open source [VSCode](https://code.visualstudio.com) for working with PowerShell).

-Looking at the script at the highest level, I want to draw your attention to three things:

-1. I used a `begin` block for my setup, did my work in a `process` block, and since there was no cleanup necessary, I omitted the `end` block.
-2. I used `#region` directives to give related chunks of code meaningful names.
-These labels are used by PowerShell-aware IDEs like VSCode to help you navigate around the script.
-(Look for them in the collapsible *OUTLINE* section of the default left sidebar.)
-3. I took the time to refactor duplicated chunks of code into functions, and I defined those functions within the `begin` block, and took the time to add help comments and expressive parameter definitions to each of those, as well as to the overall script.

-I don't think there would be much value in going through each line of code in the script, but I do want to draw your attention to a few key features.
+Again, since this is a teaser, I'm not going to go through the code line-by-line, but I do want to draw your attention to a few notable details.

 #### PowerShell Makes it Easy to Call Web APIs